Legal advice in Norway

 Recent forum posts

 Business isn't as easy in some countries as it is here in the UK.
-You need to be aware of the cultural and legal implications of your business operations in Hong Kong, because you could face heavy punishment for transgressing.
+You need to be aware of the cultural and legal implications of your business operations in Norway, because you could face heavy punishment for transgressing.

 The body of laws, administrative rulings, and precedents which oversees the legal rights of, and restrictions on, employees and their organisations.
-This will include things such as minimum wage in Hong Kong, holiday and maternity entitlement, ergonomics, trade unions, disability, etc.
+This will include things such as minimum wage, holiday and maternity entitlement, ergonomics, trade unions, disability, etc.

-The body of laws which oversee business and commercial activity.
+The body of laws which oversee business and commercial activity in Norway.
 It may encompass such areas as principal and agent; freight and shipping; guarantee; marine, fire, life and accident insurance; bills of exchange and partnership; contracts; food and health regulations; safety laws; privacy rights; copyrights; trademarks; etc.

 Civil / Common Law

-The body of law that oversees society in Hong Kong.
+The body of law that oversees sociality.
 It is invariably culture specific.
 It is important to familiarise yourself with these laws, especially as you will be adopting a new environment and culture.